Solar Panel Cleaning Cost

 Post your job

-Firstly, an inspection will need to be carried out to determine whether the panels need cleaning.
-You can do this by examining how much electricity is being generated by writing down the figures every week to investigate whether the level of power is declining.
+• Examine how much electricity is being generated by writing down the figures every week to see whether the level of power is declining.

-It would also be a good idea to compare your figures with the manufacturer’s approximation of how much electricity your system should produce when the solar panels are working at full capacity.
+• Compare your figures with the manufacturer’s estimate of how much electricity your system should produce when the solar panels are working at full capacity.

 Find Tradespeople, compare up to 3 quotes!